justinjest/python-essentials/lessons/03IntroToDataEngineering.md

 print(df.head())
 ```

 The JSON structure should be either a list of dictionaries (each representing a row) or a dictionary of lists (each representing a column).
-Here’s an example of JSON data that can be read into a DataFrame:
+Here’s two examples of JSON data that can be read into a DataFrame:

 ```json
 [